Positive train control: Massachusetts Bay Transportation Authority (MBTA)

 Most MBTA Commuter Rail locomotives and cab cars, except for the 1625–1652 series Bombardier control cars and the (now retired) 1000–1017 series F40PH locomotives, are equipped with the PTC compliant ACSES technology which is installed on the Amtrak Northeast Corridor.
-All MBTA trains traveling on any segment of the Northeast Corridor must be equipped with functioning ACSES onboard apparatus, which affects trains on Providence/Stoughton Line, Franklin Line and Needham Line routings.
-The MBTA will shut down some lines on weekends in 2017 and 2018 to meet a December 2020 federal deadline for full-system PTC.
+All MBTA trains traveling on any segment of the Northeast Corridor must be equipped with functioning ACSES onboard apparatus, which affects trains on Providence/Stoughton Line, Franklin/Foxboro Line and Needham Line routings.
+The MBTA shut down some lines on weekends in 2017 and 2018 to meet a December 2020 federal deadline for full-system PTC.

 Metropolitan Transportation Authority (MTA)

 In November 2013 the New York Metropolitan Transportation Authority signed a $428 million contract to install positive train control on the Long Island Rail Road and the Metro-North Railroad to a consortium of Bombardier Transportation Rail Control Solutions and Siemens Rail Automation.
 The LIRR and Metro-North installations will include modifications and upgrades of the existing signal systems and the addition of ACSES II equipment.
-Siemens stated that the PTC installation will be completed by December 2015, but missed that deadline, and did not complete the installation until the end of 2020.
+Siemens stated that the PTC installation would be completed by December 2015, but this deadline was not achieved.
+Installation was not completed until the end of 2020.